-PHI300 Critical Thinking 3 Credits
+PHI300 Critical Thinking

-Students learn to think clearly by examining

-the principles of proper reasoning.
-Practice in

-spotting fallacious arguments and misleading

-ploys increases the student's powers of writing,

-speaking, and critical thinking.
+Students learn to think clearly by examining the principles of proper reasoning.
+Practice in spotting fallacious arguments and misleading ploys increases the student's powers of writing, speaking, and critical thinking.

-PHI305 Problems of Philosophy 3 Credits
+PHI305 Problems of Philosophy

 Building on the foundation understanding of the philosophical study of ethics, students are introduced to the key problems of philosophy through the works of prominent philosophers such as Plato, Aristotle, Descartes, and Kant.
 Emphasis is placed on philosophical discussions of the nature of reality, the meaning of life, and the problem of certainty in a world of change.
 Prerequisites: ENG200 and PHI105

-PHI310 Death and Dying 3 Credits
+PHI310 Death and Dying

-This course is a philosophical approach to the

-inevitability of death.
-Students will explore the

-view of death and dying held by the world's

-major belief systems.
-Readings will be drawn
+This course is a philosophical approach to the inevitability of death.
+Students will explore the view of death and dying held by the world's major belief systems.

-major belief systems.
 Readings will be drawn from philosophy, science, religion, and literature.